 Studying Esports

-Hi, I’m Philip Cooke and I’m the course leader for the BA (Hons) Esports course.
+Hi, we’re your teaching team for the BA (Hons) Esports course.

-I look forward to welcoming you to University of Staffordshire and supporting you in developing the skills needed for a successful career in esports.
+We look forward to welcoming you into the esports community at University of Staffordshire and supporting you throughout your journey as you develop the skills, confidence and experience needed for a successful career in esports.

 A day in the life of an esports student